 When’s the exact worst time for everything to go wrong on a project?
 Why, when you’re actually shooting, of course!
 You can always book extra post production days, and endlessly tweak before production.
 But once you’re shooting, every second costs tons of money.
 Prepping with storyboard gets planning lined up to make those precious days as smooth as can be.
 And that will save on expensive reshoots, compromised visions, or worst of all – an incomplete, unsuccessful flop of a product.
 Poor planning can run expenses up in pre and post, too.
 Editing takes a lot of time, and getting pros to do it ain’t cheap.
 Get through that rough cut as fast as you can.
 Let the storyboard be your guide.
 And before you shoot a single shot – when you’re deep in preproduction – make every single crew meeting more efficient by having a storyboard to explain things to all of your department heads.

 Raising funds for a movie is a really tough business.
 Investors want to see return, of course.
 Whether it’s a shoestring indie or a big budget spectacle, you’re not going to get a green light unless you’ve really sold your vision to the right patron.
 A storyboard can burn your vision into a prospective sponsor’s brain.
 And that’s not theory, many famous movies were made on the strength of storyboards.
 True story: The Matrix got its final funding OK’d after the Wachowski Bros. showed Fox Studios a 600-page, shot-by-shot storyboard.
 That helped free up $60 million to make the movie.
-Read the amazing story here.
+Read the amazing story of how they got it done here.

 From the first second you start shooting, you’re fighting daylight.
 Filmmaking is an exhausting, time-consuming process demanding constant on-the-spot problem solving.
 It’s about 16-hour work days that are 99% sweat and frustration just to capture a precious few moments of useable footage.
 And boy can things take a turn!
 Did it start raining on your outdoor shoot?
 An actor called in sick?
 Sound gear broke?
 With so many treacherous obstacles to overcome, failing to be a master of your vision every step of the way can undo all of your good work.
 But a storyboard can save you from disaster.
 Use it to shoot around the obstacles, to see if there’s anything else in the script you’re equipped to get.
 It all counts – close ups, establishing shots, or maybe you can find a place in your editing scheme to fit in that really cool looking cloud floating above you.
 With this crucial filmmaking tool in hand, there’s no situation you can’t make work to your best advantage.
 No matter what storm any given production day may bring, your storyboard is your anchor, your steering wheel, your safe port of call.